openvstorage/ovs-documentation/Installation/essentials.md

 The Open vStorage software is not installable on a 32 bit OS.

 ### Limit to the amount of vDisks/Storage Router
+First of all, it is advised not to exceed 500 vDisks per Storage Router.
+On top, the amount of vDisks might be limited even more due to other factors.

 #### RAM Limitation

 The amount of RAM assigned to a Storage Router limits the amount of